wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.8a ...
+Not yet officially released
+  * Improved ECS keyboard handling so we can handle 'transposed' scanning of columns/rows (allows demos like Adventure to run).
+  * Improved banking / page-flipping for faster page switches and more robust.
+There should be no more small audio 'gaps' when page-flipping music.
+  * For the DSi we now support 1024KB (512K Words) of binary ROM which is almost unfathomably large in the world of Intellivision games (130% larger than anything I'm aware of).

 V3.8 : 26-Dec-2022 by wavemotion-dave
   * Improved memory handling so we don't run out of memory on the DS-Lite/Phat and no more crashes!
   * ECS and extra cart RAM now in faster VRAM to improve performance.